jaejinchoi/FFP/README.md

 * -r [PATH]
     Input previous matrix, and add more items to the matrix without calculating a whole
 * -d
-    Output Jensen-Shannon distance matrix instead of Jensen-Shannon divergence matrix which is default
+    Output Jensen-Shannon distance matrix instead of Jensen-Shannon divergence matrix which is default option.
     Square root(JS divergence) = JS distance

 ### [Note]
-[-r] input low triangular matrix, and it requires all pair-wise FF_Profiles
+[-r] input low triangular divergence or distance matrix.
+This requires all pair-wise output of 'FFP_compress'

 ### [Input]
-The output files of 'FFP_compress' which are Feature Frequency Profiles (FFPs)
+The output files of 'FFP_compress' which are zlib compressed Feature Frequency Profiles (FFPs)

 ### [Output]
-Standard output of low triangular Jensen-Shannon divergence, or distance, matrix
+Standard output of low triangular Jensen-Shannon divergence or distance matrix

 ## Limitation:
 Generally, longer feature lengths (l-mer) consume more memory and time.
-So far vocabulary size up to 20 (amino acids) ^ 24 (feature length) in fungi proteomes study, maximum 35,274 proteins of 10,866,611 amino acids, was used and worked.
-Although 20^24 is huge number, actual vocabulary size is much smaller in non-random sequences such as peptide sequences.
+In fungi proteome study the largest proteome has 35,274 proteins containing 10,866,611 amino acids, this program worked for feature length up to 24 amino acids.